 Step 1: Give the Image a Makeover

-Before we get started on changing the background, give the image a makeover by adding a filter.
+Before we get started on changing or removing the background using Snapseed, give the image a makeover by adding a filter.
 I generally choose a filter that retains the natural tone of the image like the Accentuate filter.

 Step 2: Lower the Exposure